 I dived into that because understanding context in a table and a calculated column is key here.
 And in this particular case, we’re using row context.

 Row context means that an evaluation is going to happen at every single row.
 And every single row in a calculated column has a result with the evaluation that’s happening at every single row.

 Cumulative Total Examples Using The EARLIER Function

 Now, I want to calculate a cumulative total based on this particular row in the Cumulative Product Sales column, and I want to do it in a calculated column.
-This is where EARLIER comes into play.
+This is where the EARLIER function in Power BI comes into play.

 The formula for this example contains the FILTER function.
 And in this particular formula, FILTER adds an additional row context.

 We started with a Row Context for this calculation and then used the Filter Function which will evaluate through every single row in the product table.

 And then in every single row in the Product table, we look at what the index is and evaluate if it is less than a specific number that we have in the row.